 Building blocks of healthy development that help children ages 5 to 9 (kindergarten through grade 3).

-Building blocks of healthy development that help children throughout the middle ages 8 to12.
+Building blocks of healthy development that help children throughout the middle years, ages 8 to12.

-Introduction to Search Institute’s internationally-recognized research on the strengths and supports that enable young people to thrive.
+8-minute introductory video that illustrates important key messages about Search Institute’s internationally-recognized research on the strengths and supports that enable young people to thrive.